 Understanding Bankruptcy Courts

 A core matter is decided by the bankruptcy judge.
-Those decisions can be appealable to the district court or to the appellate court with special permission.
-With non-core matters, the parties can decide if the bankruptcy judge has the final say (at least at the trial court level), or whether the district judge has to put his stamp of approval (or disapproval) on the decision).
+Appeals can be filed in the district or appellate court with special permission.
+With non-core matters, the parties can decide if the bankruptcy judge has the final say (at least at the trial court level), or whether the district judge has to put his stamp of approval (or disapproval) on the decision.

-Bankruptcy judges are appointed for 14 year terms by the United States Court of Appeals for the particular federal circuit in which the bankruptcy court resides.
+Bankruptcy judges are appointed for 14-year terms by the United States Court of Appeals for the particular federal circuit in which the bankruptcy court resides.
 Thus, unlike federal district court and appellate judges, who are appointed for life, the term of a bankruptcy judge must be renewed every 14 years by the appellate court.
-It is therefore quite possible for an appellate court to not renew a bankruptcy judge's term if it is unhappy with his or her performance.
+It is quite possible for an appellate court not to renew a bankruptcy judge's term if it is unhappy with his or her performance.
 Likewise, the bankruptcy judge can choose to decline a 14 year appointment.

 System of Appeals